MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: Experiments

 \subsection{Implementation Details}

 We conduct the evaluation experiments over the baseline MLLMs with their default settings, ignoring the effect of generation configuration on the results.
-To make the output of MLLMs more evaluation-friendly, we design the following prompt format to limit the output length: ``Answer the question using a word or phrase in the language of the question. + <Question>'', where <Question> represents the corresponding question of the input image.
-The extra prefixes added to the raw question could limit the answer to be as concise as possible.
-Besides, we utilize the InternLM-Xcomposer2-4KHD~\cite{dong2024internlm} as the backbone for the instructional fine-tuning experiment on the MTVQA training set.
-In the instructional fine-tuning process, we follow the default training settings~\cite{dong2024internlm} with ``HD-16'' and train on MTVQA training set for 1 epoch.
+To make the output of MLLMs more evaluation-friendly, we design the following prompt format to limit the output length: ``Answer the question using a word or phrase in the language of the question. + \textless Question\textgreater '', where ``\textless Question\textgreater '' represents the actual question from the MTVQA test set.
+This approach aims to make the answers as concise as possible.
+Besides, InternLM-Xcomposer2-4KHD ~\citep{dong2024internlm} is chosen as the base model for an instruction tuning experiment on the MTVQA training set.
+The instruction tuning process adheres to the default training settings specified by the source, with ``HD-16'' and completes one epoch of training on 8 NVIDIA-A100 GPUs within 2 hours.